preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: template-property-required.png

 8. Click "Save"
-9. When all property settings are done, click "Next".
+9. When all property settings are done, click "Next", at the bottom of the properties list.

 As the next step you can set this:

 .. image:: template-features.png

-+ **Apply Microsoft Teams to an Office 365 Group**: If you're creating a Template for an Office 365 Group, you can set that a Microsoft Teams Group should be created for the Office 365 Group.
++ **Apply Microsoft Teams to an Office 365 Group**: Here you can select that a Microsoft Teams Group should be created for the Office 365 Group.
 + **Archived Documents**: (A description will be added soon.)
 + **Project Site**: (A description will be added soon.)
 + **Default Page Collections and Page Types**: (A description will be added soon.)

 10. Set this as needed and click "Next".

-As the last step you can select to add Custom Steps.
+Finally, you can select to add Custom Steps.
 If you do, the following is shown:

 .. image:: custom-steps.png